-Cable Services started distributing the Raychem range of self regulating Trace Heating cables in the late seventies and have over the years acquired a wide expertise in the installation of the whole range of Tyco Trace Heating products.
+Cable Services started distributing the Raychem range of self regulating Trace Heating cables in the late seventies and have over the years acquired a wide expertise in the installation of the whole range of Pentair Trace Heating products.

 Our vast experience coupled with stocks unequalled anywhere in the UK makes Cable Services the only choice for Trace Heating materials.
 We are distridutors and stockists of a wide range of electric trace heating products which are listed on our main website.